Updated May 23, 2022

-However, in the COVID crisis, many are doing remote interviews.
-Try to get a publicity photo from your guest if you cannot get an in-person interview.
+With a remote interview, ask for a publicity photo from your guest if you cannot get an in-person interview.

 There are over three billion results when you ask Google what size of an image to use on a Tweet.
 I prefer images around 1024 x 512.
 You can resize images easily with free services like Pixlr.